Blue Pullmans

 The sets were an advanced and luxurious design, befitting a Pullman train, although they did suffer some criticism particularly over a persistent ride quality problem.
-Over time it became costly to maintain such a small fleet of trains.
-By 1972, with the development of first-class accommodation in Mark 2 coaching stock, the surcharge for Blue Pullmans seemed uneconomical and unreliable to passengers and BR managers, and in 1973 the trains were withdrawn.
-None were preserved.
+Over time, it became costly to maintain such a small fleet of trains.
+By 1972, with the development of first-class accommodation in Mark 2 coaching stock, the surcharge for Blue Pullmans seemed uneconomical and unreliable to passengers and BR managers.
+In 1973, the trains were withdrawn and none were preserved.

 The sets featured in three films, one of the same name as a documentary of the design and development, and an observation of the first service.
 From 2006, the Blue Pullman name was revived as a charter railtour, operated by various companies.

 History

 Inception

 In June 1954, the BTC, which operated the railways through its British Railways subsidiary, purchased the full equity of the Pullman Car Company, a private operator of luxury carriages on the otherwise nationalised passenger network.

-Under the 1955 Modernisation Plan there was a push toward diesel power to replace steam locomotives, and Pullman coaching stock was ageing.
+Under the 1955 Modernisation Plan, there was a push toward diesel power to replace steam locomotives and Pullman coaching stock was ageing.
 The BTC and PCC formed a committee to examine the possibility of running diesel express passenger trains using new trains.
 Initially proposed as the Midland Pullman, it was timed to compete on the London to Manchester route against car and air travel.
 After being initially rejected for operational reasons, the BTC decided to make use of the reputation of the recently acquired Pullman company to operate the new service.
-Two six-car units, all first class, were ordered for the LMR, and three eight-car units for the WR in 1957.
+Two six-car units, all first class, were ordered for the LMR and three eight-car units for the WR in 1957.